 Statistical indicators of disabling injuries are calculated in accordance with the Occupational Safety and Health Act, with the disabling injury frequency rate (FR) and disabling injury severity rate (SR) as the primary data, excluding off-site traffic accidents.

-There were no deaths, major occupational accidents, or occupational diseases among WIN employees caused by work in 2022, but there was 1 non-traffic occupational accident due to improper posture during operations.
-The disabling injury frequency rate (FR) was 0.14 and the disabling injury severity rate (SR) was 0.
-There was 1 case of falling through an opening in raised floors.
+There were no deaths, major occupational accidents, or occupational diseases among WIN employees caused by work in 2024.
+The disabling injury frequency rate (FR) was 0.68 and the disabling injury severity rate (SR) was 2.
 WIN seeks to prevent the same types of occupational accidents from occurring and conducts special investigations on occupational accidents.
 We take measures to improve the work environment and enhance personnel safety education and training to actively enhance safety awareness.
 We also conduct reviews and improvements for accidents in quarterly meetings of the Occupational Safety and Health Committee to move towards a zero-accidents objective.
-Moreover, there were no accidents involving other workers that are not employees in WIN plants from 2018 to 2022.
+Moreover, there were no accidents involving other workers that are not employees in WIN plants from 2020 to 2024.

 For more information, please read full article